ostrolucky/Simple-Subreddit-Image-Downloader/README.md

 Simple Subreddit Image Downloader
 ==========================
+Tired of all of those reddit downloaders which want you to install tons of dependencies and then don't work anyway?
+Me too.

 *Simple Subreddit Image Downloader* is bash script which:
 - has minimal external dependencies
 - downloads full-size images from subreddits